Skip to main content

 }

-function is declared yet, as it is the one called inside the server-side java code resourcecom.simplicite.webapp.web.ResponsiveExternalObject
+• Only the render(params, data) function is declared, as it is called inside the server-side Java code resource com.simplicite.webapp.web.ResponsiveExternalObject.

-. - We dynamically instantiate an "Hello world!" text simply to test that the connection & basic instantiation is enabled using
+• A "Hello world!" text is dynamically instantiated to test that the connection and basic instantiation are enabled using $('#demowelcomecard').append(...).

-The HTML will remain the same during this lesson (for this instantiation), while the CLASS will be modified and furtherly explained later on.
+The HTML remains the same during this lesson (for this instantiation), while the CLASS will be modified and explained further later.

 V5 Default Javascript